An Unconditionally Stable Conformal LOD-FDTD Method For Curved PEC Objects and Its Application to EMC Problems: CONCLUSION

 \section{CONCLUSION}

-In summary, we have proposed a three-dimensional CLOD-FDTD method to accurately model the curved PEC objects.
-Compared with the conventional LOD-FDTD method and the FDTD method, the proposed CLOD-FDTD method still preserves unconditional stability.
-It can decrease staircase error with higher simulation efficiency compared with the traditional LOD-FDTD method.
-Numerical results validate the accuracy and efficiency of the proposed CLOD-FDTD method.
-It shows quite promising potential in electromagnetic simulations.
+In summary, we have proposed a three-dimensional CLOD-FDTD method to accurately model the curved PEC objects through carefully considering partially filled cells.
+Unlike other existing CFDTD methods, which suffer from time step reduction to guarantee the stability when the PEC objects are involved, the proposed CLOD-FDTD method still preserves unconditional stability.
+Numerical results validate its accuracy and efficiency.
+Therefore, it can decrease staircase error without time step reduction, which implies that higher simulation efficiency can be obtained compared with the traditional LOD-FDTD method.
+It shows quite promising potential in solving the EMC problems.

 \ifCLASSOPTIONcaptionsoff

 \fi